 If you still have some time: get into a taxi and drive to the Painel Etnias!
 It is the world’s largest grafitti wall with impressive motifs, created for the 2016 Olympic Games (Av Rodrigues Alves, 241in Gambôa, Rio de Janeiro)

-Rio Things to do: The world famous beaches
+Things to do in Rio: The world famous beaches

 But now is definitely time for the beach and sunbathing – off to the Praias de Copacabana, Ipanema or Leblon.